isonka/Places/README.md

 ## Design Decisions

 ### Repository Pattern
-I added a `LocationRepository` to sit between the ViewModel and the raw services.
-The ViewModel was getting messy trying to coordinate network calls, cache fallbacks, and error handling all at once.
-Now the Repository handles that orchestration, and the ViewModel can focus on UI state.
+The `LocationRepository` sits between the ViewModel and services layer, handling the coordination of network calls, cache fallbacks, and error states.
+This keeps the ViewModel focused on UI state management while the Repository orchestrates data fetching logic (network → cache → error).

-Yes, it's an extra layer.
-For a simple app like this, you could argue it's overkill.
-But it makes testing much easier and keeps responsibilities clear.
+This adds an extra abstraction layer which could be considered unnecessary for a simple app, but it significantly improves testability and maintains clear separation of concerns.

 ### Caching Strategy
-Simple file-based cache using JSON in the Documents directory.
-When the network fails, we fall back to cached data.
-If a cache file gets corrupted somehow, we just delete it and move on.
+File-based cache using JSON stored in the Documents directory.
+When network requests fail, the app falls back to cached data.
+Corrupted cache files are automatically deleted to prevent crashes.

-I considered using CoreData or UserDefaults, but honestly?
-For a single JSON file, writing to disk is simpler and has zero dependencies.
-It won't scale to thousands of records, but for this use case it's perfect.
+Alternative approaches like CoreData or UserDefaults were considered, but for a single JSON file, direct file I/O is simpler with zero external dependencies.
+The approach doesn't scale well to large datasets, but it's appropriate for this use case.

 ### LocationValidator
-A dedicated class just to validate latitude/longitude might seem like overkill for two simple checks.
-And you'd be right to think that.
-But since both the ViewModel and WikipediaService need the same validation logic, I didn't want to duplicate it.
-Plus it made testing that logic much cleaner.
+A dedicated validator class for coordinate validation might seem excessive for just latitude/longitude checks.
+However, since both the ViewModel and WikipediaService require the same validation logic, extracting it avoids duplication and makes the logic independently testable.

-In a real project with just this one use case, I'd probably inline it.
-Here I wanted to show the pattern.
+In a production scenario with only this single use case, inline validation would likely be sufficient.
+The separate class demonstrates the pattern for when validation logic is shared across components.

 ### Protocol-Based Dependencies
-Everything's behind a protocol with an `AppDependencies` container to wire it up.
-Makes testing straightforward since you can swap in mocks easily.
+All services use protocol abstractions with an `AppDependencies` composition root for dependency injection.
+This makes testing straightforward by allowing mock implementations to be swapped in easily.

-The one exception: `LoggingService.shared` is a singleton.
-I know, I know.
-But logging is cross-cutting and doesn't affect business logic, so I kept it simple.
-Everything else is properly injected.

-More boilerplate?
-Sure.
-But when you're writing tests, you'll be glad it's there.
+The notable exception is `LoggingService.shared`, which uses a singleton pattern.
+Since logging is cross-cutting and doesn't affect business logic or test outcomes, a singleton provides better ergonomics without compromising testability.
+The protocol-based approach adds boilerplate, but the testing benefits outweigh the additional code.

 ### Error Handling
-Instead of showing users raw error messages like "URLError.notConnectedToInternet", I built a `UserFacingError` model that translates technical errors into plain English with actionable retry buttons.
+Rather than exposing technical errors like "URLError.notConnectedToInternet", the `UserFacingError` model transforms system errors into user-friendly messages with contextual actions (e.g., retry buttons).

-When the network fails but we have cached data, we show it with a warning banner instead of just failing.
-The user can still see something useful while offline.

-Is it extra work to map errors?
-Yes.
-Is it worth it for the UX?
-Absolutely.
+When network calls fail but cached data exists, the app displays the cached content with a warning banner rather than blocking the user entirely.
+This graceful degradation improves user experience at the cost of additional error mapping logic.

 ## Testing